UltCombo/Sublime-SemicolonifyJS/README.md

 ## Installation

-Have Node, NPM and Git installed.
+Have Node, npm and Git installed.
 You must also have Node in your `PATH`.
 Now go to ST's packages directory (`Preferences` > `Browse Packages...`), clone this repo and install the dependencies:

 ```
 git clone https://github.com/UltCombo/Sublime-SemicolonifyJS.git SemicolonifyJS